 Interactive Treatment Navigation Tool

-Women who choose a lumpectomy will also have radiation therapy to the breast to get rid of any cancer cells that may remain.
-This lowers the chances of the cancer coming back .
+Women who have a lumpectomy will also have radiation therapy to the breast to get rid of any cancer cells that may remain.
+This lowers the chances of the cancer coming back (called recurrence) .

 Learn more about mastectomy and lumpectomy.